Unit Commitment using Nearest Neighbor as a Short-Term Proxy: Daily conditions distributions

 \section{Daily conditions distributions}

 Generation of the training and test sets involves sampling UC inputs $\{x_i\}_{i=1}^n$ from distribution $\mathbb{P}_X(x)$.
 Our sampling technique is based on the following factorization of the random vector $x$: daily wind power $W_{\text{d.a}}$ and daily load $D_{\text{d.a}}$ are statistically independent conditioned on the month of the year (which is drawn uniformly first), whereas daily network topology $\text{top}_{\text{d.a}}$ is independent of them both.
-Each independent component is thus sampled from its marginal distribution.
+Each independent component is thus sampled as follows.

-Provided are details on the models used for these probabilistic components, along with the data they are based on.